-- To identify and provide for pupils who have special educational needs. - To work within the guidance provided in the SEND Code of Practice 2015. - To operate a 'whole student, whole school' approach to the management and provision of support for special educational needs. - To ensure access to the curriculum for all students so that they are able to achieve their full potential and develop as individuals and members of the community. - To provide support and advice for all staff working with students who have special educational needs in order to develop a high level of staff expertise to meet student needs. - To develop excellent partnerships and high levels of engagement with our students, parents/carers and to respond appropriately to parents/carers concerns so as to foster high levels of confidence.
+- o To identify and provide for students who have special educational needs. - To work within the guidance provided in the SEND Code of Practice 2015 (updated 2020) - To operate a 'whole student, whole school' approach to the management and provision of support for special educational needs & disabilities - o To ensure access to the curriculum for all students so that they are able to achieve their full potential and develop as individuals and members of the community. - To provide support and advice for all staff working with students who have special educational needs & disabilities in mainstream classes and our Autism Additionally Resourced Provision (ARP) in order to develop a high level of staff expertise to meet student needs. - To develop excellent partnerships and high levels of engagement with our students, parents/carers and to respond appropriately to parents/carers concerns so as to foster high levels of confidence.

-3. Identifying Special Educational Needs
+3. Identifying Special Educational Needs and Disabilities

-The Special Educational Needs and Disability Code of Practice 2015 identifies 4 broad areas of need and support:
+The Special Educational Needs and Disability Code of Practice 2015 (updated 2020) identifies 4 broad areas of need and support:

 - Communication and interaction

-- Cognition and learning
+- o Cognition and learning

 - Social, emotional and mental health difficulties

 - Sensory and/or physical needs